adfinis/virtesk/doc/sftp-floppy-upload.md

 We will need those paths later, so lets assign a name to them:

 ```
+# Floppy directory (as seen by all Ovirt Linux hosts)
 $FLOPPY_LOCATION_NFSCLIENT := /rhev/data-center/mnt/mountpoint/floppy

+# Floppy directory (as seen by the NFS-Server and SFTP-Server)
 $FLOPPY_LOCATION_NFSSERVER := /path/to/iso/share/floppy
 ```

-Both paths point to the same directory, the first from the point of view of the ovirt hosts, the second on the nfs server.
+Both paths point to the same directory, the directory where the floppy images shall be stored.

 ### Setting up sftp access to the floppy image location
 The sftp server can be any linux machine with access to nfs-server:$FLOPPY_LOCATION_NFSSERVER